liyuanguo518/hpsn_sa_cwht/meeting_logfiles/meeting_log.md

         - TODOs:
             - To understand Recall, Precision, and F1-score based on the fig.3 of Matlab code
             - Based on the understanding of the calculation of F1-score, re-generate the Fig.4 in (Guo, et al., 2022)
+            - To understand the Matlab code in detail